 More information about Mommy Makeovers is available on Dr. Mele’s Mommy Makeover page.

-The Lower Body Lift is a tummy tuck that extends all the way around the body.
+The lower body lift is a tummy tuck that extends all the way around the body.
 It is almost exclusively performed for post-bariatric surgery patients and for people who have lost large amounts of weight.
 Extreme weight gain leads to overstretched skin.
-When this is followed by a large weight loss, the skin remains stretched out, and cannot return to its original shape.
+When this is followed by a large weight loss, the skin remains stretched out and cannot return to its original shape.
 A skirt of loose skin extending all the way around the trunk may be the result.
-In these cases, additional weight loss and muscle building will not improve appearance.
+In these cases, additional weight loss and muscle building will not shrink the skin.
 The excess skin needs to be removed with a lower body lift.

-The lower body lift is also called a Belt Lipectomy, because a belt of excess skin and fat is removed.
+The lower body lift is also called a Belt Lipectomy because a belt of excess skin and fat is removed.
 During the procedure, the abdominal muscles can also be tightened.
 This enhances the abdominal contours, like in a traditional tummy tuck.
-More information about this and other Post-Bariatric Plastic Surgery is available by clicking on Post Bariatrics under Procedures in the menu at the top of this page.
+You can find more information about this and other options on our post-bariatric plastic surgery page.